City-of-Helsinki/haitaton-backend/README.md

 before any push you make.
 The checks need to be run successfully for the push to happen.
 If necessary, the checks can be skipped with `git push --no-verify`.

+Custom pre-push scripts can be added under `.git/hooks/pre-push.d`.
+Push will fail if any of the pre-push scripts fail.

 ### Code coverage report

 Gradle Jacoco plugin is used to create a code coverage report.